Staffbase/autodev-action/README.md

     failure_label: 'failed'
 ```

+# Limitations

+- currently only the first 100 pull requests are analyzed

 # Development

 Very nice that you want to work on the action.
 To create a working implementation, you can use the following command to perform all the necessary actions.